syncfusion-content/flutter-docs/Flutter/datagrid/selection.md

 ## Callbacks

-The data grid provides the following callbacks for selection:
+The datagrid provides the following callbacks for selection:

  * [onSelectionChanging] : This callback is raised while selecting a row at the execution time before the row is selected.
 So it allows canceling the selection action by return `false`.
  * [onSelectionChanged] : This callback is raised after the column is selected.